What Is Bitcoin’s Stock-to-Flow Model?

 Of course, bitcoin’s price will only continue to rise if demand grows as well.
 So do people really want a more scarce and digital version of gold that can be sent anywhere in the world instantly?

-Well, there are over 100 million people using crypto and bitcoin is the leading asset.
+Well, there are over 100 million people investing in various cryptocurrencies, ethereum and bitcoin are the leading assests..
 Not to mention, it’s been the best performing asset of the past decade.

 What is stock-to-flow?